cisagov/ICSNPP/zeek_bsap_ip_parser/README.md

 This is a BSAP over IP parser developed for the Zeek NSM platform.

 This parser has been developed as a Zeek plugin that can be added to existing Zeek installations and log important fields and variables within the BSAP protocol.
-This parser was developed to be capture the most common used functions in the field.
-The functions within the [scripts/main.zeek](scripts/main.zeek) and [src/events.bif](src/events.bif) file should prove to be a good guide on how to add new logging functionality.
+This parser was developed to capture the most commonly used functions in the field.
+The functions within the [scripts/main.zeek](scripts/main.zeek) and [src/events.bif](src/events.bif) file should be a good guide on how to add new logging functionality.

-There are currently 3 Zeek log files that can be output by this parser.
+There are currently 3 Zeek log files that can be produced by this parser.
 These log files are defined in the [scripts/main.zeek](scripts/main.zeek) file.
 * bsap_ip_header.log
 * bsap_ip_rdb.log
 * bsap_ip_unknown.log

 For additional information on these log files, see the *Logging Capabilities* section below.

-## NOTE
-This parser has been tested using a Maple Systems HMI to an Emerson Control Wave Micro PLC.
-The communication is zeek_bsap_ip using Emerson BSAP Free Tag names driver

 ## Installation